 Friday night is Gas Pump Graveyard rave night.
 Some of the biggest names in EDM, from Skrillex to Avicii, have headlined this show.
-At the peak of the show, audience members twirl gas pump hoses above their heads, yelling, “Fill er up with regular, please, and check the tires while you’re at it.”
+At the peak of the show, audience members twirl gas pump hoses above their heads, chanting, “Fill er up with regular, please, and check the tires while you’re at it.”

 Ever wonder what the truth is behind the smiles and endless buffet aboard a cruise ship?
 Former cruise employees get real.

 The ship never leaves the dock.
 Holograms run 24-hours a day around the ship, saving the cruise line enormous amounts on fuel.
 They change the hologram for each port of call.